3devangelist/Complient_mechanisms_learning_experience/Exercices/1 - webcam mount/README.md

 # Logitech C910 Screen Mount

-## Introduction
-Welcome to the Logitech C910 Screen Mount project!
-This repository documents the design and creation of a custom mount specifically tailored for the Logitech C910 screen.
-This mount provides a secure and adjustable solution for conveniently positioning the screen during use.

 ## Objectives
 The primary objective of this project is to develop a functional and ergonomic mount that enhances the usability of the Logitech C910 screen.
 By designing a custom solution, we aim to address any limitations or discomfort associated with the default mounting options provided by the manufacturer.